ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.

 In general, non-muscle-invasive bladder cancers that come back in the same location as the original tumor or somewhere else in the bladder are treated in the same way as the first cancer.
 However, if the cancer continues to return after treatment, a cystectomy may be recommended.
-Bladder cancers that recur outside the bladder are more difficult to eliminate with surgery and are often treated with chemotherapy and/or radiation therapy.
+Bladder cancers that recur outside the bladder are more difficult to eliminate with surgery and are often treated with chemotherapy, radiation therapy, or both.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.